 The Québec Winter Carnival, which began officially in 1955, is the largest winter carnival in the world.
 The carnival tradition actually originated much earlier though, dating back to a time when the early inhabitants of New France got together just before Lent from the end of January through mid-February to celebrate.
 From late in the 19th century through 1954, a carnival was held sporadically until a group of business people decided that organized festivities could provide a winter boost for the tourism industry.

 The official Winter Carnival was launched in 1955 and has continued to grow and increase in popularity year upon year becoming an event that Québec is known for around the world.
-In 2016, the Carnival spread out across town with themed activities on several sites within walking distance of one another.

 The Winter Carnival in Québec is fun for everyone with a diverse program of activities each year that will appeal to all ages.
 Québec City is also an ideal destination for a girlfriend getaway.